Spend management

 Key players in cooperative purchasing

 Cooperative purchasing is an increasingly popular strategy for procurement leaders looking to consolidate demand, streamline processes, and secure better pricing.
-Its implementation involves the following entities:

 • Lead agency: The institution that initiates procurement, conducts competitive solicitation, and establishes contracts other agencies use